Adiyogi Shiva bust: Adiyogi Divya Darshanam

-Adiyogi Divya Darshanam is 3D laser show, narrating the story of the Adiyogi and how the science of yoga was given to human beings.
-It was inaugurated by President Ram Nath Kovind on Mahashivratri in 2019.
-It is a 14 minute light and sound show, projected upon the Adiyogi Statue.
+Adiyogi Divya Darshanam is a 3D laser show, narrating the story of the Adiyogi and how the science of yoga was given to human beings.
+It was inaugurated by the then President of India, Ram Nath Kovind, on Maha Shivaratri in 2019.
+It is a light and sound show projected upon the Adiyogi Statue that lasts 14 minutes.

 In 2020, it won the Mondo*dr EMEA & APAC Award for Technology in Entertainment in the House of Worship category.

-Adiyogi Divya Darshanam happening Daily at 7 PM IST.

 Other Adiyogi Shiva statues

-In January, 2014, Jaggi Vasudev announced his desire to put Adiyogi Shiva statues in each of the Four Corners of India.
+In January, 2014, Sadhguru announced his desire to put Adiyogi Shiva statues in each of the Four Corners of India.

-A 112-Feet Adiyogi Shiva Statue at Chikkaballapur was inaugurated on 15th Jan 2023.
+A 112-Feet Adiyogi Shiva Statue at Chikkaballapura was inaugurated on 15th Jan 2023.
 The statue is set up along with eight Navagraha temples along with Bhairavi Temple at the Isha Yoga Centre at Chikkaballapur, Karnataka.

-On 30 August 2022, Vasudev visited Pura Mahadev, Baghpat.
+On 30 August 2022, Vasudev visited Pura Mahadev, Bagpat.
 The Isha foundation desired to get land on lease for a Sanskrit School, Yoga Centre and a 68 m (242 ft) Adiyogi Shiva statue.
 The statue will be built near the banks of the Hindon River located near Pura Mahadev and Hariya Kheda, Uttar Pradesh.